nmstamper42/Maze_Solving_BFS_vs_Astar_vs_ACO/README.md

 <ins>**How To Run:**<ins>

 Place all Python files in the code directory into a folder.
 Open that folder in Visual Studio Code.
 Go to the main.py file.
 Press the run button (top left play icon in Visual Studio Code).
-The graphs will appear as png files in the folder when it finishes running.
+The graphs will appear as png files in the folder when it finishes running, and the results will appear in the terminal.

 <ins>**GenAI Usage Disclosure:**<ins>